-- 1. All cross certified CAs shall be securely notified at the earliest feasible time (so that entities may Issue CRLs revoking any Cross-Certificates Issued to the CA); - 2.
+- 1. All cross-certified CAs shall be securely notified according to the timelines specified in Section 5.7.1 (so that entities may Issue CRLs revoking any Cross-Certificates Issued to the CA); - 2.
 A CA Key Pair shall be generated by the CA in accordance with procedures set forth in the applicable CPS; - 3.
 New CA Certificates shall be requested in accordance with the initial Registration process set elsewhere in this CP; - 4.
 If the CA can obtain accurate information on the Certificates it has Issued and that are still valid (i.e., not expired or Revoked), the CA may re-issue (i.e., renew) those Certificates with the notAfter date in the Certificate as in original Certificates; and - 5.
 If the CA is the Root CA, it shall provide the Subscribers the new Trust Anchor using secure means.